 - Celebrate small wins: Celebrate small wins along the way.
 Acknowledge and celebrate your progress and accomplishments, no matter how small.

-By following these tips, you can build your confidence and develop a sense of self-assurance in your abilities.
-Remember that building confidence is a journey, and it takes time and effort to develop.
+By following these tips, you can build your confidence and develop a sense of true self confidence and-assurance in your abilities.
+Remember that building self confidence is a journey, and it takes time and effort to develop.

 Strategies For Avoiding Cocky Behavior